 3. Spring tine harrow and

 4. Tandem disc harrow

 The ridger is an implement that is used to turn the soil in one direction after ploughing to form ridges.

 Crops such as yam, cassava and potato can be sown thereafter.
 There are two major types of ridges.

 These are the disc ridger and mouldboard ridger.

 The two ridgers work in the same way.
-However, the disc ridger 1 is better for use in Nigerian soils.
+However, the disc ridger 1 is better for use soils.
 This is because the soil contains obstacles such as stumps, roots and stones.

 At times the! soils are sticky and disc ridger can effectively work in such conditions without frequent breakdown.
 The disc ridger consists of opposed concave discs which actually make the ridges.
 The discs are fitted to mental frame called standard.